Brant, New York

-Brant is a town in Erie County, New York, United States.
+Brant (Tgëödo꞉t) is a town in Erie County, New York, United States.
 As of the 2020 U.S. census, the town had a population of 1,912.
 The town was named after the Mohawk leader Joseph Brant.

 Brant is located in the southwestern part of the county and is known as one of the "Southtowns".
 It is southwest of Buffalo.

 History

 The first white settler, Moses Tucker, arrived around 1816.
 The area was originally in the town of Willink and was organized March 25, 1839, from parts of the towns of Evans and Concord.